-142. Emphasizes the importance of adherence to the highest professional and ethics standards by all Court staff and elected officials, notes the need to further strengthen the professional and ethical framework for elected officials, acknowledges the essential role played and work done by the Independent Oversight Mechanism, welcomes the steps taken by the Court to investigate the potential impact on the Court's work in light of allegations of misconduct surrounding former officials and welcomes the Interim Report provided by the Office of the Prosecutor, notes the Office of the Prosecutor's recommendation that the Assembly consider expanding the mandate of the Independent Oversight Mechanism to enable it to investigate the alleged conduct of former elected officials and staff both while they were in office and when they separated from service, and urges the Court to complete this investigation fully and transparently, to identify any necessary follow-up action for the Court and/or the Assembly, and to report to the Assembly in advance of its nineteenth session;
+151. Emphasizes the importance of adherence to the highest professional and ethics standards by all Court staff and elected officials, notes the efforts being made to further strengthen the professional and ethical framework for elected officials, acknowledges the essential role played and work done by the Independent Oversight Mechanism, welcomes the steps that continue to be taken by the Court to investigate the potential impact on the Court's work in light of allegations of misconduct surrounding former officials, welcomes that following the Office of the Prosecutor's recommendations and ensuing consultations, the revised operational mandate of the Independent Oversight Mechanism enables it to investigate the alleged conduct of former elected officials and staff both while they were in office and when they separated from service as prescribed in its para.
+10, takes note of the status report provided by the Office of the Prosecutor, and invites the Court to provide at the earliest opportunity in advance of the twenty-first session of the Assembly any relevant update and recommendation on any necessary follow-up action for the Court and/or the Assembly;

-143. Welcomes the progress reported in formally aligning the Regulations of the Court with the mandate of the Independent Oversight Mechanism and encourages the Court, with the support of the Independent Oversight Mechanism, as necessary, to ensure that all relevant documents are updated and aligned with the mandate of the Independent Oversight Mechanism in order to harmonize the applicable rules;
+152. Welcomes the progress reported in formally aligning the Regulations of the Court with the operational mandate of the Independent Oversight Mechanism, 34 in particular Administrative Instruction on Investigation of Unsatisfactory Conduct and Administrative Instruction on Unsatisfactory Conduct and Disciplinary Proceedings as well as the upcoming new Administrative Instruction on Discrimination, Harassment, including Sexual Harassment, and Abuse of Authority, and encourages the Court, with the support of the Independent Oversight Mechanism, as necessary, to finalize the work while ensuring that all relevant documents are updated and aligned with the mandate of the Independent Oversight Mechanism in order to harmonize the applicable rules.